If you’re wondering what not to do in Ireland, this guide will come in handy.

 People slag each other off all the time in Ireland.
 Don’t worry, it’s not normally done in a nasty way.
 In fact, taking the mickey out of someone is generally a sign of endearment.

 A little light banter can also be used to break the ice.
-So, if someone calls you a daft eejit at the bar when you insist on leaving a tip for the umpteenth time, don’t take it as an insult!
+So, if someone calls you an eejit at the bar when you insist on leaving a tip for the umpteenth time, don’t take it as an insult!

 Obviously, there are exceptions.
 Like anywhere, some people in Ireland just aren’t very nice and might give you a bit of hassle.